aws-samples/apigw-multi-region-failover/external-api/README.md

 This stack deploys service1 on a primary and secondaty region.
 It will also setup Route53 public failover records and Route 53 ARC routing controls for you.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>

 ## Deployment Instructions

 1. Change directory to: